h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Introduction

 Distributed Random Forest (DRF) is a powerful classification tool.
 When given a set of data, DRF generates a forest of classification trees, rather than a single classification tree.
-Each of these trees generates a classification for a given set of attributes.
+Each of these trees is a weak learner built on a subset of rows and columns.
+More trees will reduce the variance.
 The classification from each H2O tree can be thought of as a vote; the most votes determines the classification.

-###When to Use DRF

-RF is a good choice when your objective is classification.

-  >Can you suggest some questions (like in the [K-Means](http://docs.h2o.ai/datascience/kmeans.html#when-to-use-k-means) example)?

 ###Defining a DRF Model